 How long does bankruptcy last/discharge from bankruptcy?

-With effect from 3 December 2013, the period for automatic discharge from bankruptcy has been reduced from 12 years to 3 years.
-The Official Assignee can look for an Income Payment Order for upto 5 years.
-Up until this change in the legislation no one has made themselves a bankrupt.
+With effect from the 29th of January 2016, the period for automatic discharge from bankruptcy has been reduced from 3 years to 1 years.
+The Official Assignee can look for an Income Payment Order for upto 3 years.
 Now a real alternative to living with your debts exists.

 You can also be discharged from bankruptcy if you meet certain conditions.
 If your assets have been sold and all your costs, fees, expenses and preferential debts (such as certain tax debts) have been paid, it is possible for you to be discharged from bankruptcy even if you have not paid all of your debts.